1880 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 Although the 1880 season featured only one inter-collegiate game, that game was preceded by a series of inter-class football games.
 The first inter-class game was a game between the freshman and the sophomores that stretched across three Saturdays.
 The game began on Saturday, September 25, 1880, with John "Tubby" Chase serving as the referee.
 The game was resumed two weeks later on Saturday, October 9.
 On the latter date, the game attracted a crowd estimated at 700 spectators: "The players was [sic] greatly impeded by the crowd, which must have numbered 700, and which followed the ball almost as closely as the players."
 The game was completed on Saturday, October 23.
 Having won five of the nine "innings" played, the freshman team was declared the winner.
 The game was played on a field near the hospital, and The Chronicle (a weekly newspaper at the University of Michigan) commented on the violence in one of the "rushes" that occurred near the hospital: "The one which took place on the hospital steps was almost worthy of a grammar school.
 It would have been more to the point if the fresh. had displayed their muscle in the ring."

 On October 16, 1880, The Chronicle urged every student participate in rugby:

 "Every student in the University is requested and urged to come out and play Rugby from two to four in the afternoon.
 A practice game will also be played every Saturday morning in which those more proficient in the game are invited to participate.
 It is desirable that every player should turn out as the committee have only their observations to guide them in the selection of a team, and in consequence of the number of players we have lost in the class of '80, more than the usual quota of men will have to be chosen this year."

 Because there were no other Midwestern colleges playing football in 1880, The Chronicle reported with interest on a nascent effort to develop a football team at Ohio Wesleyan University.
 The paper reprinted an editorial from the Ohio Wesleyan newspaper declaring, "It seems to us that there ought to be enough life among the students to get up an interest in the game and play rugby, at least, once in a while."
 The Chronicle also reported that interest in sports was diminishing among the students at Cornell University (which became a football rival for Michigan in the late 1880s and 1890s), and that rugby had not been introduced there.

 On October 16, 1880, The Chronicle wrote that the Athletic Association's corresponding secretary was in correspondence with the football association at the University of Toronto concerning a game between the two schools.
 The Chronicle noted: "As Toronto is to play Harvard this fall, there is a possibility of our being able to arrange a match with the latter, and at last accomplish the long-talked of game with some eastern college."